 In worldly dreams I am wearing leather

 waiting for you in a Parisian cafe.

 Is there shame in what we are compelled to do? tell me

 art by Michael Garmash

 From my window a sliver of moon casts a haze over the water and I listen to the rush of soft waves.
 Those creatures beneath the depths, do they sleep, dream?
 If parted do they grieve?
 Down the street I can see lights from an all night store, a man stands behind the counter.
 Cautiously he slips his hand under his jacket and takes a long swig from a bottle.
 A group of young thugs gather outside the storefront.
 I imagine them harming the storekeeper.
-Distracted by the young whore taking shelter in a doorway, they laugh at her and whisper.
-Oblivious to her vulnerability she sleeps as though she has never heard of birds of prey that swoop down with unblinking eyes, hungry beaks, and talons poised for butchery.
+Distracted by the young whore taking shelter in a doorway, they laugh and whisper.
+Oblivious to her vulnerability she sleeps as though she has never heard of birds of prey that swoop down with jagged talons hungry for butchery.
 I watch closely in case I need to call out a warning but losing interest they disappear into the dark.

-Maybe nothing is real, maybe everything I think, everything I see or hear is all in my head.
-I lose focus and the burn of you stings just below my surface.
-I want to sleep, forget the sound of your voice, your unforgiving eyes, not give a damn about you.
+Maybe nothing is real, maybe everything I see and hear is all in my head.
+I lose focus on my outside world and the burn of you stings relentlessly just below the surface.
+I want to sleep forever not give a damn about you.